Michigan Governor Whitmer aims to begin reopening state economy on May 1

 Sweeping stay-at-home orders in 42 U.S. states to combat the new coronavirus have shuttered businesses, disrupted lives and decimated the economy, and some protesters have begun taking to the streets to urge governors to rethink the restrictions.

-Whitmer, floated as a potential running mate for presumed Democratic presidential nominee Joe Biden, has imposed some of the country’s toughest limits on travel and business, which drew thousands of protesters to the state’s capital Lansing on Wednesday.
+Whitmer, floated as a potential running mate for presumed Democratic presidential nominee Joe Biden for the election against Trump in November, has imposed some of the country’s toughest limits on travel and business, which drew thousands of protesters to the state’s capital Lansing on Wednesday.

-U.S. President Donald Trump, a Republican, has pressed in recent weeks for getting Americans back to work soon.
+Trump, a Republican, has pressed in recent weeks for getting Americans back to work soon.
 He had said he had unilateral authority to end the lockdowns that have strangled the American economy, before backing down following objections to that assertion from Democrats and Republicans, who cited the U.S. Constitution.

 The head of the Michigan Chamber of Commerce on Thursday urged Whitmer to revise her stay-at-home order that he called too restrictive.
 Rich Studley said she should recognize some parts of the state and some businesses were not as hard hit and could reopen sooner.